|Description||show a navigation bar|

 Call M-x speedbar, it will launch the speedbar in a different frame.
 To automatically launch speedbar at startup, add this in your ~/.emacs :

 If you don't want to launch it when you use emacs in console :

 (when window-system ; start speedbar if we're using a window system (speedbar t))

 See also

-See also emacs-nav, a simple in-frame file-system navigation bar (from google).
+emacs-nav is a simple in-frame file-system navigation bar.